tstyle/doxx/README.md

 ### Developer Quickstart Guide

-The [Developer Quickstart Guide](http://doxx.org/quickstart/dev/) is for anyone who would like to learn how to develop and distribute text file containing projects with doxx.
+The [Developer Quickstart Guide](http://doxx.org/quickstart/dev/) is for anyone who would like to learn how to develop and distribute reusable, templated text file projects with doxx.

 ## Usage